robak86/hardwired/packages/react/README.md

 There are cases, where some objects injected into the component need to be parametrized. (e.g. using props).
 For such scenarios hardwired provides `implicit` definitions, for which the values can be provided at runtime.
-(For detailed explanation of factories and external definitions feature please refer to hardwired [documentation](https://github.com/robak86/hardwired#factories)).
 The following example would enable adding multiple labeled instances of counters from the getting-started section.

 ```typescript